Swathi-Reddy1408/live-stream-chat-sentiment-analysis/README.md

 Twitch is a live streaming platform where streamers broadcast live video content, and users interact with them through live chat.

+-> Performed sentiment analysis on live stream chat messages from multiple Twitch channels using CoreNLP(Stanford NLP) to categorize sentiment as positive, negative, or neutral on a 0 - 4 rating scale.

+-> Transformed the data to JSON and utilized Kafka as data sink and stored the data in S3 for further analysis.

  USED TECHNOLOGIES, LIBRARIES AND APIs:
  1. Twitch API       -  To retrieve live stream data
  2. Apache Flink     -  To process the live stream data